 Off-Campus Study Admission Criteria

-All students who intend to study off-campus, whether on a Rhodes program or a Non-Rhodes program, must complete an Off-Campus Study Application.
-The Application can be found on the "Downloadable Forms" section of the Buckman Center site.
+All students who intend to study off-campus, whether on a Rhodes program or a Non-Rhodes program, must complete an Off-Campus Study Application through our Online Portal for Off-Campus Study.

 Applications for Rhodes summer programs are reviewed on a rolling basis.
 As soon as an application is complete, it is reviewed.
 Admission decisions are usually made within two weeks of a submitted, completed application.
 Some programs fill quickly, prior to the stated deadlines.
 Therefore, it is important to apply as early as possible.